-The Authorized Warehouse Operators' Program is a system for certifying managers of bonded warehouses and bonded factories as authorized warehouse operators after they meet set conditions concerning compliance and other regulations, in accordance with the Authorized Economic Operator (AEO) guidelines of the World Customs Organization (WCO).
+The Authorized Warehouse Operators' Program, one of the AEO Systems ", is a system for certifying managers of bonded warehouses and bonded factories as authorized warehouse operators after they meet set conditions concerning compliance and other regulations.
 These authorizations ensure preferential treatment such as simplified procedures and exemptions from permit fees, etc. the Company received approval as an authorized warehouse operator and further enhanced compliance activities in customs-related processes and all other import/export services.
 In April 2016, the authorization has been renewed, and we will continue to strive to provide highly reliable and dependable logistics services for our customers.

-Meanwhile, Monryo Transport Corporation and Keihin Naigai Forwarding Co., Ltd., both of which are Group companies, acquired certification as Authorized Customs Brokers as of September 2012, and June 2014, respectively.
+Meanwhile, the Company, Group companies Monryo Transport Corporation, Keihin Naigai Forwarding Co., Ltd., and Ryoyo Transportation Co., Ltd. acquired certification as Authorized Customs Brokers as of June 2017, September 2012, June 2014, and April 2017, respectively, under the AEO System.
 An authorized customs broker is a customs clearance operator subject to various preferential privileges, which is authorized by the customs office to arrange for security management and compliance regarding cargo.
-The Company is scheduled to acquire the same certificate, and strives to further improve the quality of customer service going forward.
+The Company strives to further improve the quality of customer service going forward.